danieltjw/aifutures/README.md

 ### Summary:

-- The world will increasing shift focus towards Creativity (possibility space expansion) from the Productivity (survival) due to the growing abundance in Intellect
+- The world will increasing shift focus towards Creativity (possibility space expansion) from the Productivity (survival) due to the growing abundance in Intellect due to AI

 - Reasons to be hopeful:
     - Many harmful human tendencies will be reduced if widespread abundance is achieved

+- Attempts to understand what the goals of a Independent Friendly AGI
+    - and how an AGI may view the world
+    - allows us to coordinate on how to achieve Friendly AGI

 ---